Nomenclature of Phycobilin lyases and related proteins

 - All phycobilin lyases and related proteins This list allows users to retrieve any sequence from any organism included in the database by its locus tag/orf id or Genbank number when available.

-- S/U clan The X-ray structure of one member of this phycobilin lyase group was determined at 2.8 Å resolution : CpcSIII of Thermosynechococcus elongatus BP1 (Kuzin et al., 2007; Kupka et al., 2009; Schluchter el al., 2010; Protein Data Bank ID: 3BDR).
-It is structurally related to the calyx-shaped lipocalin family (InterPro IPR002345).
+- S/U clan The X-ray structure of one member of this phycobilin lyase group was determined at 2.8 Å resolution : CpcS-III from Thermosynechococcus elongatus BP1 (Kuzin et al., 2007; Kupka et al., 2009; Schluchter el al., 2010; PDB: 3BDR).
+CpcS-III is structurally related to the calyx-shaped lipocalin family (InterPro IPR002345).
 It possesses a 8-stranded anti-parallel, β-barrel structure with an α-helix.
 Searches using Phyre2 show that all members of the S/U clan have the same fold.

 - S/U clan - Phycobilin lyases Members of this group encompass characterized phycobilin lyases as well as enzymes that are uncharacterized so far.

 - CpcS family Two members of the CpcS family were biochemically characterized: Nostoc sp.
-PCC7120 CpcS-III and Synechococcus sp.
-PCC 7002 CpcS-I. Both bind a PCB at Cys-82 (consensus numbering) of alpha and beta-allophycocyanin (ApcA, B, D, F), beta-phycocyanin (CpcB/RpcB and beta-phycoerythrocyanin (PecB) in vivo (Zhao et al., 2007a,b).
-In vitro, CpcS can also catalyze the attachment of PEB to Cys-84 of alpha and beta-PEI (CpeA-B) and is thus is a nearly universal lyase with respect to apoproteins but is highly specific of this binding site.
+PCC7120 CpcS-III (Zhao et al. 2007b) and Synechococcus sp.
+PCC 7002 CpcS-I (Saunée et al. 2008, Shen et al. 2008).
+Both bind a PCB at Cys-82 (consensus numbering) of alpha and beta-allophycocyanin (ApcA, B, D, F), beta-phycocyanin (CpcB/RpcB and beta-phycoerythrocyanin (PecB) in vivo (Zhao et al., 2007a,b).
+In vitro, CpcS can also catalyze the attachment of PEB to Cys-84 of alpha and beta-PEI (CpeA-B) and is thus is a nearly universal lyase with respect to apoproteins but is highly specific of this binding site (Zhao et al. 2007a).

 - CpcS-II subfamily Classification proposed by Shen et al. (2008) and Schluchter et al. (2010).
-This subfamily contain only marine Synechococcus/Cyanobium.
+This subfamily contain only marine Synechococcus and Cyanobium.
 Co-occurrence with CpcU-II in phyletic profiles suggests that CpcS-II form an heterodimer with CpcU-II .

 - CpcS-III subfamily Classification proposed by Shen et al. (2008) and Schluchter et al. (2010).
-None of the strains possessing the cpcS-III gene, including all PEC-containing strains, contains a cpcU gene (see phyletic profiles).
-The X-ray structure of CpcS-III from Thermosynechococcus elongatus BP1 (tll1699) is available (PDB database ID: 3BDR) and was crystallized as a homodimer.
-CpcS-III was erroneously called CpeS1 by Zhao et al. (2007a) and Tu et al. (2008).
+None of the strains possessing the cpcS-III gene, including all PEC-containing strains, contains a cpcU-like gene (see phyletic profiles).
+The X-ray structure of CpcS-III from Thermosynechococcus elongatus BP1 (Tll1699) is available (PDB: 3BDR) and was crystallized as a homodimer.
+CpcS-III was erroneously called "CpeS1" by Zhao et al. (2007a) and Tu et al. (2008).

 - CpcU family CpcU proteins form heterodimers with some CpcS types